reduce-algebra/homebrew-reduce-algebra/README.md

 ## Overview

 * [**REDUCE**](https://reduce-algebra.sourceforge.io/) is a freely available
-  open source system for general algebraic computations, of interest to mathematicians, scientists, and engineers.
+  open-source system for general algebraic computations, of interest to mathematicians, scientists, and engineers.
 It can be used interactively for simple calculations, but also provides a flexible and expressive user programming language. **REDUCE** has a long and distinguished place in the